marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 DB: I'm not surprised because I've been reading a lot of various viewpoints, and listening to some of the things you said, but it really troubles me.
 It's deeply disconcerting.

 [14:15] Back to Blake College.
-You said [[Bertrand Russell]] was an early influence of yours, and you talked about the experimental school that he and his wife had built.
+You said [[Russell, Bertrand]] was an early influence of yours, and you talked about the experimental school that he and his wife had built.
 What were some of the educational practices or some of the educational philosophy that they had going that worked its way into what you did with Blake College?

 RP: Just to recognize that each student was an individual.
-Pretty much the same thing that [[Alexander Sutherland Neill|A.S.
+Pretty much the same thing that [[Neill, Alexander Sutherland|A.S.
 Neill]] did at Summerhill.
 Just to recognize that everyone is in the world wanting to understand it.
 They dealt with that: whatever the individual wanted to know or needed to know.

 DB: [15:09] What did you do at Blake with with students that allows them to get to know themselves better and to get to form opinions without outside influence?